muppirgautham/Bullockcart-Creation/README.md

 # Bullockcart-Creation

-## Aim: To crteate an bullockcart using Autodesk Maya.
+## Aim: To create an bullockcart using Autodesk Maya.

 ## Procedure:
 1.Start the process by creating a rectanlge and extruding it.